manabuo/machine-learning-using-tensorflow/chapters/chapter7.md

 ### Variable length sequences

 So far we have used only fixed-size input sequences.
-What if the input
-sequences have variable lengths, like patients medical or companies transaction histories?
+What if the input sequences have variable lengths, like patients medical or companies transaction histories?

 ![Record Sequences](../assets/image6.svg)

-This example will consider exactly this situation, see [05\_02\_rnn\_variable\_seq.py] (/scripts/05_02_rnn_variable_seq.py).
+This example will consider exactly this situation, see [05\_02\_rnn\_variable\_seq.py](/scripts/05_02_rnn_variable_seq.py).

-As usual, we start with obtaining a data set, that in this case is going to be generated from scratch.
+We start with obtaining a data set, that in this case is going to be generated from scratch.
 For this we are using `get_values()`, `create_features()` and `create_targets()` functions.

-Here the output feature array has shape `[Record_count, Max_Sequence_Lenght, Feature_count]` and for the target array it is `[Record_count, 1, Feature_count]`.
+Here the feature array output shape is `[Record_count, Max_Sequence_Lenght, Feature_count]` and for the target array it is `[Record_count, 1, Feature_count]`.
 As you can see the feature array on the input to the graph contains sequences of the same length, it is equal to `Max_Sequence_Lenght`.
 This is due to the requirement that tensors that are passed to a graph have to have consistent dimensions.
 However, if we take a closer look at `create_features()` function,

 ```python
 def create_features(t, slice_len, max_slice_len):